neuronsimulator/nrn/docs/install/mac_pkg.md

 - request Apple to notarize NEURON.pkg ```src/macnrn_notarize.sh```

+  If notatarizaton fails, it is occasionally due to Apple changing the contracts and demanding that
+  "You must first sign the relevant contracts online.
+(1048)".
+In that case, go to [appstoreconnect.apple.com](https://appstoreconnect.apple.com to accept the legal docs.

 The script ends by printing:
 ```
   Until we figure out how to automatically staple the notarization